Go Back Up

 Health reimbursement arrangements (HRAs)

 An HRA is an employer-funded health benefit that allows you to reimburse your employees for their qualifying medical expenses.
-Depending on the type of HRA you offer, this can include individual insurance premiums and out-of-pocket expenses.
+Depending on the type of HRA you offer, this can include individual health insurance premiums.

 You simply set a monthly allowance for your employees and reimburse their medical expenses up to that amount.
 Your employees submit proof of their purchases to you for review.
 Once you approve the expense, you can reimburse employees up to their available allowance.

-All reimbursements are tax-free for employers.
-They are also tax-free for employees with minimum essential coverage (MEC).
+All reimbursements are tax-free for employers and employees.
 An HRA allows you to control your monthly benefit costs.
 Because you set the allowances, you can better budget for your annual expenses.
-Plus, you won’t face any rate hikes from year to year unless you decide to increase your allowances.
+Plus, you won't face any rate hikes from year to year unless you decide to increase your allowances.

 You can administer three types of HRAs with PeopleKeep:

 • The qualified small employer HRA (QSEHRA): A QSEHRA is a stand-alone HRA specifically designed for organizations with fewer than 50 full-time equivalent employees (FTEs).
 They come with maximum annual contribution limits set by the IRS.
 You must offer a QSEHRA to all full-time employees, but you have the option of determining whether or not to include part-time staff in this benefit.
+Unlike the ICHRA, your employees don't need their own individual health plan to participate in the QSEHRA.
+They only need a plan with MEC.
+Eligible employees can also have coverage through a spouse's or parent's group plan.

 • The group coverage HRA (GCHRA): Also known as an integrated HRA, a GCHRA allows you to supplement your existing group coverage.
-You can reimburse your employees who participate in your group plan for out-of-pocket expenses like deductibles, coinsurance, and other items.
-However, you can’t reimburse employees for premiums.
+You can reimburse your employees who participate in your group plan for out-of-pocket expenses like health plan deductibles, coinsurance, and other items.
+However, you can't reimburse employees for premiums.

-Employee stipends
+Health stipends

 The final alternative to group health insurance is a health stipend.
 A stipend is a sum of money you can offer to your employees to help them pay for various expenses.
 Health stipends are taxable, and you must report them as income on your employees' W-2s.